awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-team.md

    You can now move queries in and out of the folder using drag\-and\-drop\.

-### Sharing a query<a name="query-editor-v2-query-share"></a>
+## Sharing a query<a name="query-editor-v2-query-share"></a>

 You can share your queries with your team\.
 You can also view the history of saved queries and manage query versions\.

 To share a query with your team, make sure that you have the principal tag `sqlworkbench-team` set to the same value as the rest of your team members in your account\.
 For example, an administrator might set the value to `accounting-team` for everyone in the accounting department\.
+For an example, see [Permissions required to use the query editor v2 ](redshift-iam-access-control-identity-based.md#redshift-policy-resources.required-permissions.query-editor-v2)\.

 **To share a query with a team**